RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/5-CRM Reporting/5-Sales Dashboard.md

 ### How to access the Sales Dashboard

-1. Navigate to CRM &gt; CRM Reporting.
+1. Navigate to CRM > CRM Reporting.

     ![image-1702611510800.png](./downloaded_image_1705285871187.png)